revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

 ## Debugg the program

-8.Find the error in the program
+8.Find the error in the program.
 ``` java
 package com.example.model;